-Making your own basil pesto is super easy and it’s more versatile in the kitchen than you imagine.
-This recipe is dairy-free and vegan-friendly, Whole30, paleo, and keto.
+Making your own paleo pesto is super easy and it’s more versatile in the kitchen than you imagine.
+All you need is fresh basil, olive oil, lemon juice and a touch of garlic.
+This recipe is dairy-free and vegan-friendly, Whole30, gluten-free, and keto.

 This homemade basil pesto is super versatile in the kitchen.
 I often make a batch of this dairy-free recipe and store it in the fridge for up to 2 weeks to use up in many different recipes.

 My favourite ways to use pesto include adding it to scrambled eggs, drizzling over roasted or steamed vegetables (especially pumpkin and carrots), using with grilled chicken or fish, mixing in with meatballs or using as a condiment with burgers, adding to salad dressings and aioli.

 The nice thing about making your own pesto is that you can mix in any other herbs as well as rocket/arugula, spinach or other leafy greens.
 Pesto is great for using up things like the green tops of young carrots, or the stalks of rainbow chard or other greens.